 We illustrate the statistical issues that arise in the estimation of factor models with a simple example.
+This example is analytically tractable and might be of practical interest as it provides an estimator of the variance of a random variable with network and panel data allowing for flexible patterns of dependence.
 The analysis in this section is mainly heuristic leaving technical details such as the derivation of the orders of some remainder terms in the asymptotic expansions for Section 4.